Licensed Professional Engineers

 Therefore, an individual who advertises or practices in this area shall be a registered professional engineer in the State of New York.

 Licensing helps assure that a professional is competent, trained, and is working in your interest.
 These qualities are needed by anyone providing pre-purchase home or building inspections.
+The purchase of a home or building is a major investment.
 Choose a Licensed Professional Engineer for your pre-purchase inspection.
-Click here for more information on online license verification.
-The purchase of a home or building is a major investment.
 Selecting an unlicensed person may save you a few dollars now, but think about what it could cost you later.

 Professional Engineers Exempt From